UN narcotics body warns Uruguay over marijuana bill

 Under the new law, the state would assume control of growing and selling cannabis to registered users.

-The bill still needs to be passed by Uruguay's senate before becoming law.'Serious consequences'
+The bill still needs to be passed by Uruguay's senate before becoming law.

 The INCB is an independent body of experts established by the United Nations to monitor countries' compliance with international drug treaties.